cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ESA-EGS-CC SDE-EN.md

 ---
-customer: ESA
-customer_long: European Space Agency
-prime_contractor:
+customer : "ESA"
+customer_long : "European Space Agency"
+prime_contractor : ""
-image: Project-ESA-EGS-CC SDE-EN pict 1.png
+image : "Project-ESA-EGS-CC SDE-EN pict 1.png"
-size: small
-name: EGS-CC SDE
-title: European Ground System – Common Core – Software Development Environment
-domains: Control Center, SDE
-department: SPACE
-program: Generic
-domains: Control Center, SDE
+size : "small"
+name : "EGS-CC SDE"
-summary: "ESA needed a comprehensive SDE (Software Development Environment) that can be used for the development, integration, validation and maintenance of the EGS-CC software and production of the associated documentation.
+title : "European Ground System – Common Core – Software Development Environment" domains : "Control Center, SDE" department : "SPACE" program : "Generic" summary : "ESA needed a comprehensive SDE (Software Development Environment) that can be used for the development, integration, validation and maintenance of the EGS-CC software and production of the associated documentation.
 This SDE was intended to be shared with the Phase C/D industrial consortium and the other EGS-CC integrators."
 ---

 > __Customer__\: European Space Agency (ESA)